coloradokim/deckset-presentations/zero-to-sre.md

 ---
-# Regular one-on-ones with their manager.
+# Regular one-on-ones with their manager
 ![left 95%] (./images/two-people.jpg)